• Skip to primary navigation

 The best baking recipes will always include each ingredient by weight.
 This helps the baker be precise when measuring ingredients.
 Precise measurements lead to successful baked goods.

-The best scale to use is one with a tare feature.
+The best kitchen scale to use is one with a tare feature.
 The tare feature lets you reset the scale to 0, even with a bowl on top of the scale.
 Then you can accurately weigh only the ingredients without the weight of the bowl.

 A good scale will also weigh in both ounces and grams.